cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 ```

 **Async life cycle hooks** <br>
-_With those hooks, Zone can monitor and intercept all lifecycles of async operations_
+_With these hooks, Zone can monitor and intercept all lifecycles of async operations_

 - `onScheduleTask`, this callback will be called before the async operation is scheduled, which means when the async operation is about to be sent to the browser(or NodeJS) to be scheduled to run later.
 - `onInvokeTask`, this callback will be called before the async callback is invoked.